ch4n3l/ch4n3l.github.io/_posts/2017/2019-01-19-dummy-writeup.md

 Seems like guests are not allowed to view shares...

 Moving onto the next port...
 8000.

 Nmap's service detection shows that the service is `Icecast streaming media server`.

-Visiting port 8000 in the browser:
+To confirm that the service is indeed Icecast, we can visit port 8000 in the browser:

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/dummy/error.png)